Breonna Taylor protests in Louisville: 24 arrested, man accused of aiming laser at police aircraft

 OFFICER INVOLVED IN BREONNA TAYLOR SHOOTING TO FILE LAWSUITS AGAINST PEOPLE CALLING HIM A 'MURDERER'

-The demonstrators remained largely peaceful Friday night on the sidewalk surrounding the First Unitarian Church, with some yelling “say her name, Breonna Taylor" and “You can't stop the revolution.”
+The demonstrators remained largely peaceful Friday night on the sidewalk surrounding First Unitarian Church, with some shouting “say her name, Breonna Taylor" and “You can't stop the revolution.”

 "Contrary to rumors on social media, the LMPD, at no time, was waiting for a decision from legal about whether or not they can storm the property.
 No arrests were made for being on church property.
-No National Guard was deployed to address these issues," LMPD said in a statement.
+No National Guard was deployed to address these issues," the police department said in a statement.

 Law enforcement said they gave protesters instructions on how to leave the church and go home, allowing them to walk back to their vehicles and disperse.